 Notify EMAT Liaison when your enroute home and when you arrive at home.

-If you experience any issue during transportation home, please contact the EMAT Liaison.
+If you experience any issue during travel home, please contact the EMAT Liaison.

-Once home organize your ICS 214s for each day, documentation of any expenses paid during the deployment.
+Once home, the EMAT member should organize their ICS 214s for each day, documenting any expenses paid during the deployment.
 Use these materials to assist your home agency in requesting reimbursement from the requesting county.

 Email a copy of your ICS 214s to the EMAT Liaison.